 Hi friend!
-It has been a while since we have talked, and I am so sorry for that!
+It has been a while since we have talked, and I am so sorry about that!
 While I wish I had some great reasoning behind it, but life simply got hectic.
-I had remove a few things from my plate to keep my sanity.
+I had to remove a few things from my plate to keep my sanity.
 Needless to say, I had some lessons learned about putting too many things on my plate.

 Blogging and a few other things took the back seat after Thanksgiving, and I stepped away from a few social media platforms that I love dearly.
 It was simply too much, but I am back with a refreshed mind and spirit with many things to share!

 There were a lot of lessons learned in 2017 that I want to share with you, and also some changes that we can make in 2018 to make our lives simpler than they were in 2017!

 Oh, and at the end of this post, I will be sharing my word for 2018!
 Hopefully, it encourages you as you choose a word for 2018!

 1 // Hustle should never be your word of the year!

 For 2017, my one word was HUSTLE.
 While at the beginning of the year, it created a lot of push to help me achieve some great goals; it crippled me in the last half of the year.

 I think to hustle is a good thing, but only if you can keep up the pace.
 Many things suffered in the last half of 2017 because I added so much to my plate.
 It did help me discover some personal things about myself, but I will never use this word as my word of the year again!